 Internationally recognized as one of the original artists to incorporate digital imaging technology into the creative process, Wexler is widely regarded as a leader in the field.
 His work has been profiled in many publications including Communication Arts, French PHOTO, Creativity, Los Angeles Times, Apple Pro Stories, and Adobe Photoshop Innovator’s Spotlight.

-Wexler commemorated 25 years of his career with a gallery exhibition in Los Angeles and the release of his retrospective book “25:25”.
-Tim Wride, curator of photography for the Los Angeles County Museum of Art writes in the book’s foreword, “Wexler’s pictorial constancy as a risk taker and his deftness as a problem solver are the characteristics that distinguish his work and make his images both meaningful and memorable.”
+In the foreword of the monograph from Wexler’s 25 year retrospective, Tim Wride, former Curator of Photography for the Los Angeles County Museum of Art (LACMA) states “Wexler’s pictorial constancy as a risk taker and his deftness as a problem solver are the characteristics that distinguish his work and make his images both meaningful and memorable.”

 According to Eric Idle of Monty Python, ”Glen is a seven-foot Scotsman with a wooden leg whom I met Frog Rolling on an Eskimo trip in Northern Greenland.”
 Believe what you will.
 That’s the point.
 Wexler’s pictures have taken the viewer deep into make-believe worlds that look real.